-With many saying the hole-punch camera would be the dominant force for 2019 and beyond, Huawei thinks different: the P30 Pro has a small 'dewdrop' notch front and centre (a bit like the OnePlus 7).
+With many saying the hole-punch camera would be the dominant force, Huawei thinks different: the P30 Pro has a small 'dewdrop' notch front and centre (a bit like the OnePlus 7).
 Thing is, the Huawei's screen choice, at 6.47-inches, is so massive that this little black-out area to the top where the front-facing camera is housed is barely noticeable.
-Flip a coin, really, it's six of one half a dozen of the other - we've barely noticed the difference between this and the Honor 20 and its hole-punch camera.
+Flip a coin, really, it's six of one half a dozen of the other - and we've barely noticed the difference between this and the Honor 20 and its hole-punch camera.

-At least the Pro isn't a slider phone, which would make for a bulky, dust-grabbing form factor - although the P30's thickness is really apparent from the off.
-This phone is far chunkier than the P20 Pro, for the simple fact that the newer phone houses a massive battery under the hood.
+At least the Pro isn't a slider phone, which would make for a bulky, dust-grabbing form factor.
+However, the P30 Pro is far chunkier than the P20 Pro, for the simple fact that the newer phone houses a massive battery under the hood.
 It's 4,200mAh, which given how well the Mate 20 Pro proved in performance terms with the same battery capacity, is a great shout.
 The P30 Pro lasts for an age - but more on that later.

 Ultimately, the P30 Pro is a larger, beefier version of the P20 Pro that it replaces.
 That larger screen has a narrow aspect ratio, though, so it's easy to hold and puts it on par with the other sizeable screens we're seeing - take a look at the Samsung Galaxy S10+ as one obvious example.

 Visually, however, the P30 Pro is a stunner.
-Shown here in its 'Breathing Crystal' finish - we know, marketing names have to be silly, it's an unwritten rule - it has a similar finish to its predecessor's gradient finish, albeit with a more pearlescent finish.
+Shown here in its 'Breathing Crystal' finish - we know, marketing names have to be silly - it's a gradient finish with a pearlescent sheen.
 It's a fingerprint magnet, though, as is to be expected these days, but keep it clean and that surface sure does sing.
-There is are more conventional black option, or if you're looking to go the opposite way then the orange Amber Sunrise is a hot look (well, maybe, it's not as lary as it looks in press photos - as we discovered when seeing some samples at the P30 Pro launch event in Paris).
+There is are more conventional black option, or if you're looking to go the opposite way then the orange Amber Sunrise is a hot look (well, maybe, it's not as lary as it looks in press photos - as we discovered when first seeing some samples at the P30 Pro launch event in Paris).

-It does mean, however, that the P30 Pro's bottom edge-only speaker sees the phone lag behind some of its competition when it comes to audio.
-We weren't expecting gaming-quality stereo output as per the Razer Phone 2, but the Google Pixel 3 XL is notably better with its stereo setup and output than this Huawei.
+It does mean, however, that the P30 Pro's bottom-edge-only speaker sees the phone lag behind some of its competition when it comes to audio.
+We weren't expecting gaming-quality stereo output as per the Razer Phone 2, but the Google Pixel 4 XL is notably better with its stereo setup and output than this Huawei.

 The P30 Pro also updates Huawei's in-screen fingerprint scanner offering with an optical solution.
-It's easy to register, quick and accurate to log-in - but not a patch on how incredibly fast that aforementioned Vivo phone is.
-Really, you need to look at our video to get an idea of the speed.
-At least in-screen scanners are now of usable quality, though, which shows how far Huawei has come in a short period of time - since the Porsche Design Huawei Mate RS and its so-so scanner.
+It's easy to register, quick and accurate to log-in - but not a patch on how incredibly fast that aforementioned Vivo phone is (really, you need to look at our video to get an idea of that speed).
+At least in-screen scanners are now of good quality, though, which shows how far Huawei has come in a short period of time - since the Porsche Design Huawei Mate RS and its so-so scanner.

 Cameras crush the competition - with some caveats